 Upon further scrolling, nine reasons for switching to Telegram are given in the same fashion using nine images, with animated characters.
 The footer of the website is also pretty straightforward and looks pleasant.
 Use of animated characters is the highlight of this website to communicate features and option of the app.
 The choice of muted colours helps in keeping the website: https://telegram.org/ subtle and delightful to look at.
 I would love to use the app as soon as I get delivery of my new android phone that I ordered last night.

 14. Evernote – Kudos for Upfront Call to Action

 Headquartered in Redwood City, CA, Evernote is an app development company that aims to help users organize their personal and professional tasks better to ultimately become more efficient and not forget to do tasks.
 The app enables users to create notes in the form of handwriting, text, images, a sketch, and more from almost all platforms and devices.

 The looping hero video shows users working on computers, which relates to almost everyone.
-It speaks volumes in terms of smartness in identifying and getting attention of one’s target audience.
+It speaks volumes in terms of smartness in identifying and getting the attention of one’s target audience.
 With a very impressive and catchy phrase that you instantly feel connected to, the website throws the call to action towards the users right on top of the hero video.
 Just about everyone who works in teams with computers in an office environment would know about Evernote, and this upfront call to action saves the time for all those who are well aware and have visited to try it.
 So basically, without even scrolling down, many users would sign up owing to the popularity of Evernote.

 Under the fold, the features of the app have been explained in a very uncomplicated and sharp manner with use of images of in-use screens.
 Just after explaining the top four features, the website again displays you the same call to action, for signing up but with a unique appeal, and different phrase.
-With only footer to be displayed beyond it, website closes with a very likeable finesse.
+With the only footer to be displayed beyond it, website closes with a very likable finesse.